-AFP Canada's priority for the 2025 federal election is to: Create a permanent, adequately funded, dedicated secretariat for Canada's charitable sector in the federal government.
+AFP Canada's priority for the 2025 federal election is to: Create a permanent, dedicated secretariat for Canada's charitable sector in the federal government, and to include the sector in government assistance programs in response to the U.S. trade dispute.